-During the last four weeks, changes in equatorial SST anomalies were mostly positive across the Pacific, except near the coast of South America.
+During the last four weeks, changes in equatorial SST anomalies were negative near the International Date Line and positive in the eastern Pacific.

 Upper-Ocean Conditions in the Equatorial Pacific

 The basin-wide equatorial upper ocean (0-300 m) heat content is greatest prior to and during the early stages of a Pacific warm (El Niño) episode (compare top 2 panels), and least prior to and during the early stages of a cold (La Niña) episode.